Theo-D/holbertonschool-printf/README.md

 function that produces output according to a format.
 int _putchar(char c)
-function that writes the character c to stdout.
+function that writes the character c to stdout. int getPrintFun(char c, va_list args) call function thanks to a function pointer according to given format specifier

 ## **Functions**
 int printChar(va_list args)
 function that prints number of characters
-in printString(va_list args)
+in printStr(va_list args)
-function that
+function that prints a string passed as arguments
 int printInt(va_list args)
-function that
+function that handles the conversion specifier

 ## **Specifier formats**